• Twitter

 March 10, 2014

-THE STATISTICAL PROBABILITY OF LOVE AT FIRST SIGHT by Jennifer E. SmithThe Statistical Probability of Love at First Sight by Jennifer E. Smith • contains 236 pages • published by Poppy on 2.
-January 2012 • classified as Contemporary, Romance, Young Adult • obtained through library • read as hardcover • shelve on Goodreads
+THE STATISTICAL PROBABILITY OF LOVE AT FIRST SIGHT by Jennifer E. SmithThe Statistical Probability of Love at First Sight by Jennifer E. Smith • contains 236 pages • published 2.
+January 2012 by Poppy • classified as Contemporary, Romance, Young Adult • obtained through library • read as hardcover • shelve on Goodreads

 Synopsis: